Biography of South African Artist Grady Zeeman

 However, between raising my 2 children and helping my husband on the farm, my art took a bit of a backseat.
 In 2005 I saw my way clear to pick up my art again.
 This time a lot more serious.
 Two of my friends and I did the roof of a local restaurant and had a small exhibition space there as well.
 I continued to develop my techniques and broadened my knowledge on art history.
 In 2008 I had my first international exhibition and my career went from strength to strength.

-I bought the Kunstehuijs Art Gallery in 2011, where I not only exhibit my own work, but also some of South Africa’s prominent artists as well.
-Being in the company of like-minded people have given me great joy.
+I was the owner of Kunstehuijs Art Gallery from 2011 to 2017, where I not only exhibit my own work, but also some of South Africa’s prominent artists as well.